monetr/monetr/docs/developing/documentation.md

 Code blocks should always be accompanied by a preceding text to give context as to what that code block is, or represents.
 Adjacent code blocks without a paragraph of text between them should be avoided.

+### Screenshots

+Screenshots, if at all possible, should be no larger than `1280x720`.
+This is not a strict requirement, but if a screenshot can reasonably capture all the necessary details in that resolution or less; that is greatly preferred.

 ### Inclusivity